 The Company is continuing to evaluate 2015 capital expenditures.
-Its current estimates are between \$80 million and \$110 million, consisting mostly of continued investments in the Company's breweries, as well as additional keg purchases in support of growth.
-These estimates include capital investments for existing Alchemy & Science projects of between \$3 million and \$5 million.
+Its current estimates are between \$70 million and \$100 million, a decrease from the previously communicated estimated range of \$80 million to \$110 million.
+Capital expenditures consist mostly of continued investments in the Company's breweries, as well as additional keg purchases in support of growth.
+These estimates include capital expenditures for existing Alchemy & Science projects of between \$3 million and \$5 million.
 The actual total amount spent on 2015 capital expenditures could be higher dependent on capital required to meet future growth.
 Based on information currently available, the Company believes that its capacity requirements for 2015 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.